The Executioner (book series): Spinoff series

 In the Mack Bolan universe Stony Man is an anti-terrorist organization, with two teams—Able Team and Phoenix Force.
 Each had its own series of books from 1982 until 1991, when the publisher combined both series into Stony Man.

 In addition, the Super Bolan series began in 1985, a separate series of Mack Bolan adventures that ran concurrently with the regular monthly series.
 These books were double the size of a regular Executioner novel and were released every other month.
 Technically the first "Super Bolan" book was Stony Man Doctrine (1983), which is also considered the first book in the Stony Man series.
 The Super Bolans then commenced with Book #2 in 1985 and ran a total of 178 novels.

 In France, a new spin-off series, Kira B., featuring Mack Bolan's "daughter" Kira, was introduced by the publisher Vauvenargues, in 2012.
 Written under the pen name Steven Belly, the series follows the adventures of Kira, a young woman who appeared in L'Exécuteur nº300: Le réseau Phénix, where she manipulated Mack Bolan to come out of retirement to fight against cyber-criminals.
-Since then, she has helped her "father" in his fight against crime and now is the heroine of her own, eponymous series.
+Since then, she has helped her "father" in his fight against crime in her own, eponymous series, which ran for five books.

 There were 464 novels in the original Executioner series (1969–2020), plus the following spinoff series: